-We offer a range of Postgraduate qualifications in Chaplaincy Studies along with Open Leaning and Continuing Professional Development options.
+We offer a range of Postgraduate qualifications in Chaplaincy Studies from Postgraduate Certificate through to a Masters in Chaplaincy Studies, along with Open Leaning and Continuing Professional Development options.

 Our MA, PgDip and PgCert in Chaplaincy Studies are open to everyone who qualifies, and as many chaplaincy positions now require a postgraduate qualification in Chaplaincy, are especially suitable for those working or volunteering in chaplaincy, or considering a new career or a more senior role.

 Individual chaplaincy modules are available for Continuing Professional Development, to enhance skills or simply because you are interested to explore this dynamic and fascinating area of ministry.

 We will help you choose the right starting point to meet your needs, so please contact us to discuss your options.

 The standard entry requirement for our postgraduate taught programmes is a relevant undergraduate degree at a minimum level of 2.1 (upper second class) Honours, or equivalent.

 If you don’t meet the standard entry requirements, we will consider your application on an individual basis, and especially for mature students, prior professional experience may be taken into account.